tel/old-blog/_posts/2014-07-09-calkin_wilf_for_early-ish_haskellers.md

 {: .language-haskell}

-we end up with the algorithm stated at the very beginning of this whole article module a little stylistic detail about unnecessary tupling.
+we end up with the algorithm stated at the very beginning of this whole article modulo a little stylistic detail about unnecessary tupling.

 Which is kind of remarkable if you think about it.